wcbrown86/NatureNetKids/README.md

 Node.js, and CSS to create a multi platform app.
 This app was created using Ionic 2, Ionic 3 was released during the creation of this app and this might casue some issues with Ionic Native.

+** Currently the app is only setup to work with iPhone 8 or older.
+This section will be updated when the app is updated to work with current mobile devices. **

 How to install Ionic framework, see link for detailed instructions:
 1. Download and install Node.js
 2. install platform SDK and comand line tools for cordova (ex.
 Xcode, Android Studio)